4-8-0: Sudan

 Known as the Dongola Class, Cape 7th Class locomotives were also built for the Soudan Military Railway during Kitchener's campaign in Sudan.
 When he arrived in the territory in 1895, he built a railway strictly for military purposes.
 It ran parallel to the Nile River for nearly 200 mi from Wadi Halfa to the Third Cataract at Kerma.
 Another line was built from Wadi Halfa across 571 mi through the Nubian Desert to Atbarah and on to Khartoum to the south.
 For motive power, three Cape 7th Class locomotives were ordered from Neilson and Company and delivered in 1897.
 These were followed by five more in two batches in 1898.
 The locomotives were initially not numbered, but named after places in Sudan.

 Sweden

-The E9 class of Steam locomotives and it's improved version the E10 was type 4-8-0 engines.
+The E9 class of Steam locomotives and its improved version the E10 were type 4-8-0 engines.

 The G12 locomotives had been built for the Halmstad-Nässjö Railway and after nationalization those locomotives had ended up at SJ the state railway company and renamed E9.

 SJ needed a locomotive with moderate axle weights for the Inland Railway and after being impressed with the E9 ordered an improved variant named the E10 all 10 units of which was delivered in 1947.

-These where the last large steam engines built in Sweden.
+These were the last large steam engines built in Sweden.